-- (2) Either ACCTG 322 or MGTSC 352 may be taken in Year Two with the other taken in Year Three. - (3) May be taken in any year except Year Two, Fall Term. - (4) Management Information Systems electives may be chosen from the following: any 400-level MIS course; CIV E 303; any 400-level MGTSC course.
+- (5) Either ACCTG 322 or MGTSC 352 may be taken in Year Two with the other taken in Year Three. - (6) May be taken in any year except Year Two, Fall Term. - (7) Management Information Systems electives may be chosen from the following: any 400-level MIS course; CIV E 303; ACCTG 435; any 400-level MGTSC course.

-- (1) Students with a declared major in Management Information Systems are required to choose a minor in any subject area of Business.
+- Students with a declared major in Management Information Systems are required to choose a minor in any subject area of Business.
 See §54.1.5.
-MIS students are permitted to count one of the secondary core courses required in the MIS major as one of the four courses constituting their - (2) Students with a declared major in another area may complete a minor in Management Information Systems by fulfilling the requirements of §54.1.5.
+MIS students are permitted to count one of the secondary core courses required in the MIS major as one of the four courses constituting their minor. - (2) Students with a declared major in another area may complete a minor in Management Information Systems by fulfilling the requirements of §54.1.5.
+Students doing a minor in Management Information Systems or a major in Decision and Information Systems are permitted to register in MIS 413 without the corequisite of CMPUT 201.
+CMPUT 201 remains a strong recommendation. - (3) Students with a declared major in Management Information Systems may complete a minor in Computing Science by completion of the following four courses: CMPUT 204, 229, 272 and 379.
+Students wishing to take this route should consider very early on how to structure their program so as to allow for the proper sequencing of courses and the obtaining of all necessary prerequisites.